-- The costs of required radon tests, pre-rehabilitation energy audits, post-rehabilitation blowerdoor tests, lead-based paint inspections and remediation, - Recording fees, mortgage registration tax and title search costs may be collected from the Borrower or be included in the loan amount so as long as the Program loan amount maximum is not exceeded.
+Recording fees, mortgage registration tax and title search costs may be collected from the Borrower or be included in the loan amount as long as the Program loan amount maximum is not exceeded.
 No other fees may be charged to the Borrower.

-5.16 Non-Complying Loans
+5.15 Non-Complying Loans

-Minnesota Housing shall have the right to take one or more of the following actions in the event the Lender submits a loan that does not, as determined by Minnesota Housing, comply with the requirements of this Procedural Manual:
+Minnesota Housing shall have the right to take one or more of the following actions in the event a Lender submits a loan that does not, as determined by Minnesota Housing, comply with the requirements of this Procedural Manual:

-- Adjust the purchase price of the non-complying loan; - If not already purchased, refuse to purchase the loan; - If already purchased, require the Lender to repurchase the loan for the outstanding balance and any fees paid to the Lender; - Terminate, suspend, or otherwise limit the Participation Agreement with Minnesota Housing; or - Preclude the Lender from future participation in Minnesota Housing programs.
+- Adjust the purchase price of the noncompliant loan; - If not already purchased, refuse to purchase the loan; - If already purchased, require the Lender to repurchase the loan for the outstanding balance and any fees paid to the Lender; - Terminate, suspend, or otherwise limit the Lender's Participation Agreement with Minnesota Housing; or - Preclude the Lender from future participation in Minnesota Housing programs.

-5.17 Repurchase of Loans
+5.16 Repurchase of Loans

-Minnesota Housing at its option, may tender any loan to the Lender for repurchase if:
+Minnesota Housing may, at its option, tender any loans to the Lender for repurchase if: